 Mobile computer-vision technology will soon become as ubiquitous as touch interfaces.

 Computer vision is a rapidly growing field devoted to analyzing, modifying, and high-level understanding of images.
-Its objective is to determine what is happening in front of a camera and use that understanding to control a computer or robotic system, or to provide people with new images that are more informative or esthetically pleasing than the original camera images.
+Its objective is to determine what is happening in front of a camera and use that understanding to control a computer or robotic system, or to provide people with new images that are more informative or aesthetically pleasing than the original camera images.
 Application areas for computer-vision technology include video surveillance, biometrics, automotive, photography, movie production, Web search, medicine, augmented reality gaming, new user interfaces, and many more.

 An essential property for reliable systems

 The definition of distributed computing can be confusing.
 Sometimes, it refers to a tightly coupled cluster of computers working together to look like one larger computer.
 More often, however, it refers to a bunch of loosely related applications chattering together without a lot of system-level support.
+This lack of support in distributed computing environments makes it difficult to write applications that work together.
+Messages sent between systems do not have crisp guarantees for delivery.
+They can get lost, and so, after a timeout, they are retried.
+The application on the other side of the communication may see multiple messages arrive where one was intended.
+These messages may be reordered and interleaved with different messages.
+Ensuring that the application behaves as intended can be very hard to design and implement.
+It is even harder to test.